 Orthopedic surgeons diagnose and treat a broad range of conditions, including:

-Rheumatologists and orthopedists both specialize in diseases affecting your musculoskeletal system.
+Rheumatologists and orthopedic surgeons (orthopedists) both specialize in diseases affecting your musculoskeletal system.
 They treat many of the same conditions, including arthritis, back pain and osteoporosis.
 But there are differences between these medical specialties.

 Orthopedists perform surgery.
 Rheumatologists don’t.
-Orthopedics focuses on issues due to injury, congenital defects and wear and tear (degenerative disease).
+Orthopedic surgeons focus on issues due to injury, congenital defects and wear and tear (degenerative disease).
 Rheumatologists treat conditions that stem from systemic disease, which affects your entire body.
 Examples include lupus, vasculitis, rheumatoid arthritis and rare inherited disorders.

 Rheumatologists and orthopedists often care for people together.
-For example, if you need rheumatoid arthritis, your rheumatologist and orthopedist might work together, ensuring comprehensive care.
+For example, if you have rheumatoid arthritis, your rheumatologist and orthopedist might work together, ensuring comprehensive care.

 Some orthopedic surgeons are generalists and treat a wide range of conditions.
 Other orthopedists choose to subspecialize.
 They have training in advanced treatments for specific groups of diagnoses.